Kentico/xperience-by-kentico-sitecore-migration-tool/README.md

 <!-- ABOUT THE PROJECT -->
 # Xperience by Kentico: Sitecore Migration Tool

-The Universal Migration Toolkit (UMT) for Sitecore automates data export from Sitecore to be imported into Xperience by Kentico.
+The Universal Migration Tool (UMT) for Sitecore automates data export from Sitecore to be imported into Xperience by Kentico.

 ## Prerequisites & Compatibility